mccallumjeff/oauth2-proxy/docs/versioned_docs/version-7.1.x/configuration/auth.md

 populate the `X-Forwarded-Groups` header to your upstream server with the `groups` data in the Keycloak userinfo endpoint response.

-The group management in keycloak is using a tree.
-If you create a group named admin in keycloak you should define the 'keycloak-group' value to /admin.
+The group management in keycloak uses a tree.
+If you create a group named admin in keycloak you should define the 'keycloak-groups' value to admin.
+If you add multiple groups to the allowed_groups array the user must exist in all groups in Keycloak to gain access.

 ### GitLab Auth Provider